-- 1. describe in detail the investment position of the City on the date of the report; - 2. be prepared jointly by all Investment Officers; - 3. be signed by each Investment Officer; - 4. contain a summary statement of each pooled fund group that states the: - a.) beginning market value for the reporting period; - b.) ending market value for the period; and - c.) fully accrued interest for the reporting period. - 5. state the book value and market value of each separately invested asset at the beginning and end of the reporting period by the type of asset and fund type invested; market valuations obtained by the City shall be from sources believed to be accurate and representative of the investment's true value; - 6. state the maturity date of each separately invested asset that has a maturity date; - 7. state the account or fund or pooled group fund in the City for which each individual investment was acquired; - 8. state the compliance of the investment portfolio of the City as it relates to: - a.) the investment strategy expressed in the City's Investment Policy; and - b.) relevant provisions of the Act; and - 9. state the rate of return on the investment portfolio.
+- 1. describe in detail the investment position of the City on the date of the report; - 2. be prepared jointly by all Investment Officers; - 3. be signed by each Investment Officer; - 4. contain a summary statement of each pooled fund group that states the: - a.) beginning market value for the reporting period; - b.) ending market value for the period; and - c.) fully accrued interest for the reporting period. - 5. state the book value and market value of each separately invested asset at the beginning and end of the reporting period by the type of asset and fund type invested; - 6. state the maturity date of each separately invested asset that has a maturity date; - 7. state the account or fund or pooled group fund in the City for which each individual investment was acquired; - 8. state the compliance of the investment portfolio of the City as it relates to: - a.) the investment strategy expressed in the City's Investment Policy; and - b.) relevant provisions of the Act; and - 9. state the rate of return on the investment portfolio calculated as the weighted average yield to maturity.